cossacklabs/product-docs/acra/keys/inventory.md

     AcraServer in Transparent proxy mode and AcraTranslator use symmetric keys to encrypt/decrypt data with [AcraBlocks]({{< ref "acra/acra-in-depth/data-structures/#acrablock" >}})

   - **Blind index keys.**
 AcraServer in Transparent proxy mode and AcraTranslator uses symmetric keys for hash calculations to implement searchable encryption.
-More you can read in our [scientific paper](https://eprint.iacr.org/2019/806.pdf).
+You can find more details in our [scientific paper](https://eprint.iacr.org/2019/806.pdf).

   - **Secure logging keys.**
     AcraServer, AcraConnector and AcraTranslator use symmetric keys for [audit log]({{< ref "/acra/security-controls/security-logging-and-events/#-INVALID" >}}) and HMAC calculations to sign all output logs